 A basic unit, as defined in section 1 (Definitions) of the Basic Provisions, may be divided into more than one optional unit by type (Rabbiteye or Highbush).
-For each optional unit, you must maintain written verifiable records of planted acreage and harvested production for at least the previous crop year and file production reports based on those records to get a production guarantee.
-Optional units are not available with a Catastrophic Risk Protection Endorsement.
+For each optional unit you must maintain written verifiable records of planted acreage and harvested production for at least the previous crop year and file production reports based on those records to get a production guarantee.
+Optional units are not available with CAT.